Are Aluminum Windows Worth the Investment?

 Maintenance Requirements and Lifecycle Costs

 Regular aluminum window maintenance tips help these frames last long and save energy.
 Just clean them monthly with mild soap and oil the hardware once a year.
-People often wonder what the life expectancy of aluminum windows is.
-They can last over 40 years with good care, beating wood or vinyl in many places.
+People often wonder about the life expectancy of aluminum windows.
+They can last over 40 years with proper care, outlasting wood or vinyl in many applications.

 • Wipe tracks with a soft cloth to avoid scratches